sn3ek/me/README.md

-# Portfolio
+# Me

-I am a Full Stack Developer (iOS, macOS, web, build automation) from Dresden.
-Most of my time I work at [eos.uptrade](https://eos.uptrade.com) as iOS Developer.
+I am a Software Craftsman by ♥ (Nvidia Omniverse, React, Python, iOS, macOS, build automation) from Dresden.
+Most of my day I work with robots.